Innovation, Transfer, Industry Relations and Entrepreneurship

 One of the main barriers for companies in using the enormous potential of synchrotron X-ray sources is the lack of in-house expertise for such measurements, as well as the complexity of analyzing and interpreting the resulting data.
 Scatterin, a long-standing partner of research institutions like DESY and Hereon, offers an end-to-end service for material, process, and component analysis at synchrotron X-ray facilities.

-In this session, Dr. Malte Blankenburg (Beamline Scientist at DESY) and Dr. Ahmet Bahadır Yıldız (CEO and Co-Founder of Scatterin) will provide an in-depth look at how Scatterin collaborates with DESY.
-After a concise introduction to the S-XRD measurement method at DESY, they will present a real-world example showing how industry customers—such as HILTI—use these services to enhance drill bit performance.
+In this session, Dr. Malte Blankenburg (Beamline Scientist at DESY & Synchrotron Expert at Scatterin) and Dr. Ahmet Bahadır Yıldız (CEO and Co-Founder of Scatterin) will provide an in-depth look at how Scatterin collaborates with DESY.
+After a concise introduction to the S-XRD measurement method at DESY, they will present real-world examples showing how industry customers use these services to enhance materials and product performance.

 Dr. Ahmet Bahadır Yıldız (CEO and Co-Founder of Scatterin)